eaasi/user-handbook/source/install/setup.rst

 Multiple components can be specified as a space-separated list.
 If called without any ``<component>`` arguments, then all components will be updated by default.

+Updates are run selectively in this way due to the way Ansible works: most actions executed during the installation are idempotent and can be repeated multiple times resulting in the same deployment state.
+This also means, that certain operations (like downloading files) are skipped, if those files are already present on the target machine.
+Ansible must be forced to omit the idempotency requirement for certain operations, to be able to update EaaSI's UI, server binary and runtime docker-image.

 .. _container_setup: